gfonteno/oci/oci-vtaps-flow-logs/lab3/lab3.md

 2. Under **Logging** click **Search** to begin the process of identifying matching traffic in the flow logs stored in the designated log group.

-    We are interested in identifying the Flow Logs associated with the client and server connectivity, specifically on traffic destined for port 22.
+    We are interested in identifying the flow logs associated with the client and server connectivity, specifically on traffic destined for port 22.

     * Click **"Search"**
     * Custom filters: **"data.destinationAddress = 10.1.2.11"**